padresmurfa/yapl/01_introduction.md

 It is strongly typed, object-oriented, functional and memory-ownership / garbage-collected.

-YAPL is intended to be transpiled into other languages, but may also be compiled or interpreted directly.
+YAPL is intended first and foremost to be transpiled into other languages, but may also be compiled or interpreted directly.

 The grammar is explicit and regular, allowing for easy analysis by automatic tools such as integrated development environments.